mikro-orm/mikro-orm/docs/docs/guide/04-advanced.md

 - A number for explicit expiration (in milliseconds).
 - A tuple with first element being the `cacheKey` (`string`) and the second element the expiration (`number`).
 You can use the cacheKey to clear the cache via `em.clearCache()`.

+Let's enable the caching for our article listing endpoint, with a 5-second expiration:

 ```ts title='modules/article/routes.ts'
 // list articles
 app.get('/', async request => {